kisuka/twitch-vip-controller/README.md

 # VIP Controller

-> An app to help Twitch Partners automate VIP redemption and removal.
+> An app to help Twitch streamers automate VIP redemption and removal.

 #### Streamer Setup